-For the week of October 11-17 (graphs below), in comparison with the previous week, there is a decrease in the number of active cases and not much change in individuals who are in quarantine.
-We must not let up on the actions we can take to slow the spread in our community.
+For the week of October 18-24 (graphs below) and looking over the past few weeks, we have continued to see a decrease in trends for active cases and those who are in quarantine.
+Given the spike in cases we experienced a few weeks ago, we urge everyone to not let up on the actions we can take to continue to slow the spread in our community.
+These metrics are fragile and we must keep up the work to ensure they continue to go in the right direction.

 Our case trends have continued to increase with the largest percentage of cases in the 18-24 old age group.
+However, the trend of new cases among this age group has declined.

-In the past week, we have seen a decrease in the number of people who require hospitalization due to complications of COVID-19.
-While this is promising, we must remain focused on prevention because it could change quickly back toward the wrong direction.
+In the past week, we have seen a slight increase from the prior week in the number of people who require hospitalization due to complications of COVID-19.
+We must remain focused on prevention because it could change quickly back toward the wrong direction.